Shopify/function-examples/README.md

 # Function Examples

 This is the home of all the public examples of Shopify Functions.
-It's used by the CLI when running `yarn shopify app scaffold extension`.
-Feel free to look around!
-Do not edit these files directly.
+Any of the sample apps can be used with the CLI as an [app template](https://shopify.dev/apps/tools#app-templates) by passing `--template https://github.com/Shopify/function-examples/sample-apps/<sample-app-name>` to the [app creation command](https://shopify.dev/apps/getting-started/create#step-1-create-a-new-app).

 ## Local Development